Associate Professor of Sociology

 Muslim immigrants in the U.S.

-Afshan Jafar teaches Introduction to Sociology; Family Analysis and Lifestyles; Sex, Gender, and Society; Gender and Media; and Sociology of Globalization.
+Professor Jafar regularly teaches, Introduction to Sociology; Sociology of the Body and Embodiment; Sex Gender, and Society; Sociology of Globalization.

 Visit the sociology department website.